-You must tell your doctor if you are allergic to iodine or shellfish, since angioplasty involves injecting you with an iodine-based dye.
+You must tell your doctor if you are allergic to iodine, since angioplasty involves injecting you with an iodine-based dye.
 You may have to go for some preliminary blood tests.
 Your doctor may tell you to not smoke for a period of time before or after angioplasty.
 For best results, you should quit smoking permanently.

 You shouldn't eat after midnight on the night before your angioplasty.
 Ask your doctor if you can drink clear liquids after midnight.
 You can usually continue to take your medications, but you should confirm this with your doctor.
-Check with your doctor if you take blood thinners such as warfarin, as you may need to stop them 5 days before the procedure.
+Check with your doctor if you take blood thinners such as warfarin, as you may need to stop them for a certain number of days before the procedure.
 If you take insulin, you may have to adjust the dose.

 Angioplasty is performed while you are awake, under local anesthetic.
 It's sometimes uncomfortable, but not usually painful.
 The surgeon makes a small incision in the groin or arm and inserts a thin tube, called a catheter, into the artery.
 The catheter includes a small balloon and a small wire tube, called a stent.
 Once the catheter is in place, a dye is injected and X-rays are taken, which tell the physician exactly where the blockages are and how narrow the artery is.
 This is also known as an angiogram and functions as a map for the doctor.